nehakaral05/Financial-Data-Analysis/README.md

 ![Financial Dashboard](financial-dashboard.png)

 ## 📌 Conculison
-The analysis reeveals that poor budget control and high fixed costs are the primary drivers of financial loss.
+The analysis reveals that poor budget control and high fixed costs are the primary drivers of financial loss.
 Addressing these issues can significantly improve profitability and financial stability.